 How to make your turkey:

-I cut the turkeys body out of brown paper, his beak out of red paper and his body out of white paper, as my daughter is only 25 months this would have been too tricky for her but older kids could do this themselves, perhaps with an outline drawn on first for guidance.
+I cut the turkeys body out of brown paper, his beak out of red paper and his body out of white paper, as my daughter is only just two this would have been too tricky for her but older kids could do this themselves, perhaps with an outline drawn on first for guidance.

 I laid out different colour paints on a plate for my daughter and gave her a feather to play with, although I’ve tried out how many different household items my son could paint with it’s the first time my daughter has used anything other than a brush or her hands so I did painted a turkey too to show her how to do it, needless to say it only took a moment before she got stuck in!